Winder Farms: Place in industry

 While Winder Farms began as a traditional milkman, similar to Oberweis Dairy, its expansion into categories beyond dairy, along with its shift to orders primarily made online, place it more in the online grocer industry.
 The home delivery side of the business was discontinued in 2019.

+Market Change

+After home delivery ceased in the summer of 2019, and the lease of the property of its West Valley City headquarters and plant was coming up, the decision was made to move operations and offices to an industrial area near 1800 South and 3200 West within West Valley City.